MSP® Advanced Practitioner Certification - Programme Management

 Purpose of the Advanced Practitioner Certification

-The purpose of the MSP Advanced Practitioner certification is to determine whether you are likely to be able to lead and manage a programme of transformational change.
+The purpose of the MSP® Advanced Practitioner certification is to determine whether you can lead and manage a programme of transformational change.
 That is, whether you can apply the MSP guidance in a complex programme within an environment that uses MSP.

 MSP Advanced Practitioner training